dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.12.0 introduces live updating in the frontend and also includes some bug fixes.
+Version 2.12.1 has some non-critical bug fixes and minor improvements.

 == Donating ==